minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 // Why not 2SLS -> @stratmann-2002 p.1
 // say that OBV in logit & LPM? @mood?

-== LPM, Logit and Probit <models-precisely>
+== LPM and Logit <models-precisely>

-Both the LPM and the conditional logit and -probit models will be used for the analysis.
+Both the LPM and the conditional logit model will be used for the analysis.
 As shown in @models above, both are required to make sound analyses of the effect of contribution on voting behaviour.
-Thus, the LPM model is used as a main model, and the Logit and Probit#footnote("Throughout my analysis, I replicated Stratmann's (2002) probit model, which includes only those representatives who changed their votes over time, and takes the changes in contribution level as explanatory variables, without control variables or fixed effects.
-Given my small sample, however, the contribution change coefficients could not be estimated, which is why this model is not included in either the model specification nor the results.") serve as a robustness check, but all models have the same specifications and variables.
+Thus, the LPM model is used as a main model, and the Logit#footnote("Throughout my analysis, I replicated Stratmann's (2002) probit model, which includes only those representatives who changed their votes over time, and takes the changes in contribution level as explanatory variables, without control variables or fixed effects (FE)s.
+Given my small sample, however, the contribution change coefficients could not be estimated, which is why this model is not included in either the model specification nor the results.") serves as a robustness check.

-The model shown in @lpm is the Linear Probability model:
+The model shown in @lpm is the Linear Probability model.

-$ "Vote"#sub[i,t] = alpha + beta#sub[1]"Contributions"#super[pro-env]#sub[1,t] + beta#sub[2]"Contributions"#super[anti-env]#sub[2,t] \ + gamma#sub[i] + delta#sub[t] + bold(X)'zeta#sub[i,t] + epsilon#sub[i,t] $ <lpm>
+$ "Vote"#sub[i,t] = alpha + beta#sub[1]X#sub[1,t] + beta#sub[2]X#sub[2,t]  + gamma#sub[i] + delta#sub[t] + bold(x)'zeta#sub[i,t] + epsilon#sub[i,t] $ <lpm>

-The model shown in @logit is both a conditional logit and -probit model by changing the underlying $F()$ from a logistic function to a standard normal cumulative distribution function.
+The model shown in @logit is a conditional logit.

-$ P("Vote"#sub[i,t] = 1|bold(x), beta#sub[1,2], gamma#sub[i] + delta#sub[t]) = F(beta#sub[1,2]'bold(X)#sub[it], gamma#sub[i] + delta#sub[t]) $ <logit>
+$ P("Vote"#sub[i,t] = 1|bold(X), beta#sub[1,2], gamma#sub[i]) = F(beta#sub[1,2]'bold(x)#sub[it], gamma#sub[i]) $ <logit>
+Let: $X#sub[1]$ be the pro-environmental contributions, and $X#sub[2]$ be the anti-environmental contribution, $bold(x)$ be the vector of control variables, $delta#sub[t]$ the the time fixed effect (FEs) and $gamma#sub[i]$ are the individual fixed effects, all of which are detailed in @model-spec.

-In their most basic specification, both @lpm and @logit include the entire sample of representatives who voted more than once on the set of the six roll call votes, it is non-discriminatory based on voting behaviour, where $beta$ are the coefficients of the variables of interest: Contributions from pro and anti-environmental sources, $bold(x)$ is the vector of control variables, $delta#sub[t]$ are the time fixed effects and $gamma#sub[i]$ are the individual fixed effects, all of which are detailed in @model-spec.
+In their most basic specification, both @lpm and @logit include the entire sample of representatives who voted more than once on the set of the six roll call votes, it is non-discriminatory based on voting behaviour.
+When moving from most generous to the strictest models, the main difference between the two models is that in the LPM model, both legislator and year fixed effects are used, whereas in the conditional logit model, specified by #cite(<stratmann-2002>, form: "prose"), only legislator fixed effects are used.
+As shown in @model-spec and @results, this is only the strictest specification.

 Using these models as a base, I explored different ways of measuring the relationship between voting behaviour and contributions.
-One variation is to isolate each vote and include all relevant posts from previous votes and those from the current vote.
+One variation is to isolate each vote and include all relevant posts from previous votes and those from the current vote, see @lpm-per-vote in the appendix for these results.
 This tests the assumptions made in @contribs-choice, and takes into account not only the short term contributions when an environmental vote is coming up, but also the previous contributions on similar topics, to measure whether voting depends on contributions for previous relevant votes.

-To address the hypotheses made in @hypothesis, the @lpm was also used to measure the relationship which contributions have on voting in general, to the see the "simple" relation between voting and contributions.// rewrite this..
-In return, all models were applied to only those representatives who changed their voting over the course of the six rollcall votes.
-This way the causal identification strategy is approached, since only with variations in voting can these conlcusions can be drawn @stratmann-2002.
+In one model specification, only representatives who maintained consistent environmental voting behavior across the six roll-call votes were included.
+This approach allows for an analysis of whether the presence or amount of contributions influences legislators, even when no changes in voting behavior occur—essentially, assessing whether interest groups contribute regardless of voting changes.
+Conversely, all models were applied solely to representatives who altered their voting throughout the six roll-call votes.
+This method facilitates a causal identification strategy, enabling conclusions to be drawn only when there are variations in voting behavior @stratmann-2002, see @logit-main for these results.
 == Model specification <model-spec>

 Using the models shown in @models-precisely, this paper will analyse the